Market Engineering Helps You Accelerate the Acceptance of Your New Technology, Product, or Innovation

 Market Engineering amplifies and clarifies these two theories of change.
 Instead of focusing on persuading individuals to change, it sees change as being primarily about the evolution of both products and people, so that products become a better fit for the changing needs of individuals and groups.

-Evolution is a key principle in Gestalt Acceleration.
+Evolution is a key principle in Market Engineering.
 The success of a new product depends on how well it evolves to meet the needs of more and more demanding and risk-averse individuals in a population.
 And the benefits to society depend on how people change their behavior to accommodate and integrate the use of a new product.